SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 * **Enumeration Type**: Used for selecting an option from a dropdown menu.
 For example, the `class` option, which allows users to select from a list of available classes, includes:
   * *defaultValue*: The default selected class.
   * *options*: The available choices.
-* **Flag Type**: Used for options that are either true or false.
+* **Boolean Type**: Used for options that are either true or false.
 For example, the `redownload` option allows the user to decide whether to redownload all course materials from the remote repository.

 * **Input File Type**: Used for specifying files required for initialization.
 The `initialization` option, for example, allows users to upload a script or package to be executed upon container startup.
 * **Optional Field**: Indicates whether an option can be skipped when launching a job.